top of page

 Iñigo Lanzagorta-Calvillo

 Iñigo grew up in Madrid (Spain) and spent his teenage years in Houston (USA), before moving to the UK for university.
 He graduated in 2020 from the University of Sussex with a 1st class MSc (Hons) in Biochemistry.
 Following his studies, Iñigo worked in the biopharmaceutical industry for 16 months.
 He first worked at Evotec (UK) within their Structural Biology department, focusing on bacterial expression systems and protein purification; later, he worked at Allergy Therapeutics within their R&D department, specialising on method development for the quality control of vaccines and allergens.
-He recently joined the Unciti-Broceta lab in the autumn of 2021 to undertake his PhD, which will investigate the selective SRC/nonABL inhibitor, eCF506.
+He joined the Unciti-Broceta lab in the autumn of 2021 to undertake his PhD, which will investigate the selective SRC/nonABL inhibitor, eCF506.

 bottom of page